ST. PAUL, Minn. (AP) - Ryan Nugent-Hopkins took center stage when the Edmonton Oilers made him the No. 1 pick in the NHL draft.

 The run of defenseman continued when Ryan Murphy went at No. 12 to the Carolina Hurricanes.
 He led OHL blue-liners with 26 goals last season for Kitchener.
 Then at No. 13, the Calgary Flames picked left wing Sven Baertschi of the Portland Winterhawks of the WHL.
 The native of Switzerland had 34 goals and 51 assists in 66 games last season.

-The first American selection - and first college player - was defenseman Jamieson Oleksiak of Northeastern University by the Dallas Stars at No. 14.
-Another American, center Jonathan Miller, went 15th to the New York Rangers.
-Miller, headed for the University of North Dakota in the fall, was part of the U.S. national team development program.
-He had 37 points in 48 games last season in the United States Hockey League.
+The first U.S. college player taken was defenseman Jamieson Oleksiak of Northeastern University by the Dallas Stars at No. 14.
+Then the first of three players from the U.S. national team development program, center Jonathan Miller, went 15th to the New York Rangers.
+Miller, headed for the University of North Dakota in the fall, had 37 points in 48 games last season in the United States Hockey League.

 Ottawa took right wing Stefan Noeson from Plymouth of the OHL with the No. 21 pick that they got from the Nashville Predators and the Senators then nabbed forward Matt Puempel from Peterborough of the OHL at No. 24, a selection they picked up from Detroit during the draft.